 Tall And True is an online showcase and forum for writers, readers and publishers.

-So when the Barnsdales said they weren't feeling well tonight and Pearl said she had a sore throat and a headache, I was happy to switch plans and skip the Captain's farewell party.
+So when the Barnsdales said they weren't feeling well tonight and Pearl said she had a sore throat and headache, I was happy to switch plans and skip the Captain's farewell party.
 And sit here on deck by myself.

 You know what, I reckon I could get used to cruises.
 Perhaps I'll let Pearl talk me into doing another one when the Ruby Princess gets back to Sydney.